-My recent article entitled The Solar Secret of Scotland's Magic Piper featured a 30 feet (9 m) high grassy hillock called Sysa, located right behind a cottage I had rented in Weydale, 3 miles east of Thurso in Caithness, in the north east coast of Scotland.
-This enigmatic grassy mound was shown to play a central role in an enduring local Celtic myth - The Piper of Windy Ha' - in which a Caithness farmer was seduced by the Faerie Queen into the Sysa hillock, never to be seen again.
+In my recent article titled The Solar Secret of Scotland's Magic Piper we examined the myth surrounding a 30 feet (9 m) high grassy hillock called Sysa, located right behind a cottage I had rented in Weydale, 3 miles east of Thurso in Caithness, in the north east coast of Scotland.
+This enigmatic grassy mound was shown to play a central role in an enduring local Celtic legend- The Piper of Windy Ha' - in which a young Caithness farmer was seduced by the Faerie Queen into the Sysa hillock, never to be seen again.

-Uncovering a series of clues within the archetypes and motifs of that myth I rediscovered a significant summer solstice sunrise alignment from Sysa, to the top of the nearby hill of Olrig.
-Possibly as far back as the Neolithic period (6000BP - 4500BP) this special alignment marked a key stage in the agricultural year and great festivals would have been held at Sysa worshiping the male sun god who on this date was believed to have inseminated the fertile female fields of golden wheat, with it's powerful male creation energy.
+Uncovering a series of clues within the archetypes and motifs of that myth I rediscovered a significant summer solstice sunrise alignment from Sysa Hillock to the top of the nearby hill of Olrig.
+Possibly as far back as the Neolithic period (6000BP - 4500BP) this special alignment marked a key stage in the agricultural year and rituals would have been held at Sysa Hillock worshiping the male sun god who on this date was believed to have inseminated the fertile female fields of golden wheat, with it's powerful male creation energy.

-In direct contrast to the seductive charms of the Celtic Faerie Queen told in the tale of the Piper of Windy Ha myth, this second story associated with Sysa describes an altogether more gothic and deeply esoteric tale.
-The powerful otherworldly beings described in this tale are of ancient Norse origins and I have discovered another hidden truth, this time relating to the geography of 'our world' and the cycles of the moon.
+In direct contrast to the seductive charms of the Celtic Faerie Queen told in the tale of the Piper of Windy Ha, this second story associated with Sysa describes an altogether more gothic and deeply esoteric tale.
+The powerful otherworldly beings described in this tale are of ancient Norse origins and bring with them another hidden truth, this time relating to the geography of ‘our world' and the cycles of the moon.

 Compiled at the turn of the 12th century the Icelandic Sagas are an early source of Norse history and the volume most specific to the ancient Earldom of Caithness is the Orkneyinga saga.
 It tells the story of a semi-mythical Viking leader, Jarl Sigurd Hlodvirsson, Earl of Orkney and Caithness, famed for defending Caithness against the Scots and for his successful summer plundering expeditions to the Hebrides, western Scotland and Ireland.